ralese/docs/source/Apis/vendor_category.rst

-   "contact_person", "string", "String that contains a person name that you should contact for this vendor" "sup_email", "string", "String that contains an email of contact for this vendor" "sup_phone", "string", "String that contains a phone of contact for this vendor" "categories", "Array", "An array that contains all categories for this vendor" "comp_srl", "String", "The unique identifier for the creator company"
+   "contact_person", "string", "String that contains a person name that you should contact for this vendor" "sup_email", "string", "String that contains an email of contact for this vendor" "sup_phone", "string", "String that contains a phone of contact for this vendor" "categories", "object", "An object that contains all categories for this vendor" "comp_srl", "String", "The unique identifier for the creator company"

 RESPONSE HEADERS